qusma/QDMS/readme.md

 A simple sample application showing usage of the client can be found in the SampleApp project.

-QDMS uses MySQL for storage, ZeroMQ and Protocol Buffers for client/server communications, MahApps.Metro for the interface
+QDMS uses MySQL for storage, ZeroMQ and Protocol Buffers for client/server communications, MahApps.Metro for the interface, and ib-csharp to communicate with IB's TWS.

 Screenshots:
 ------------------------